Home FAQ's Blog Testimonials Videos

 Employer Identification Number

-An Employer Identification Number (EIN) is also known as a Federal Tax Identification Number, and is used to identify a business entity.
-Generally, businesses need an EIN.
-You may apply for an EIN online, by fax, by phone or by mail.
+An Employer Identification Number (EIN), also known as a Federal Tax Identification Number, is essential for identifying a business entity.
+Businesses can apply for an EIN online, by fax, phone, or mail, depending on their convenience.

 Independent Contractor (Self-Employed) or Employee?